 A: Outside courts are FREE!

-Playing at the YMCA (Onalaska or La Crosse) requires a membership of $10 per session.
+Playing at the YMCA (Onalaska or La Crosse) requires a membership or day pass of $10 per session.

-On Sunday nights in November, there are 4 courts at First Free Church on Mason Street where you can play for FREE from 6-9 pm.
+On Sunday nights in the winter months, there are 4 courts at First Free Church on Mason Street where you can play for FREE from 6-9 pm.
 See update in the fall for play in winter of 2020-2021.

 All play times, indoor and outdoor, are listed on our website under WHERE TO PLAY.